 So, college is this super weird time in life, right?
 It’s like your whole life is this sketchbook and you’ve got all these blank pages to fill (major, career, identity, preferred beer pong technique, etc.).
 We’ve designed FORM to give you the guidance and space you need to get a head start, figure things out or explore something new, and take a chance you might otherwise not have the opportunity to take.
 It’s the platform you need to get informed, perform at a higher level and ultimately transform who you are.

-FORM begins on June 5th and ends on August 4th.
-For those of you doing the math, this nine week span includes a week-long vacation between July 3rd and July 7th.
+FORM begins on June 3 and ends on August 2.
+For those of you doing the math, this nine-week span includes a weeklong vacation between July 1 and July 5.

 What are the hours like?